zoomsphere/ngx-store/README.md

     var NGXSTORE_CONFIG = {
       prefix: 'myApp.',    // default: ngx_, you can set it to '', however using prefix is recommended
       clearType: 'prefix', // defines default clear() method behavior, possible values are: decorators, prefix, all
-      mutateObjects: true  // defines whether Array methods shall be modified to handle changes automatically and .save() method shall be added to stored objects (can be troublesome for object comparisons)
+      mutateObjects: true,  // defines whether Array methods shall be modified to handle changes automatically and .save() method shall be added to stored objects (can be troublesome for object comparisons)
       previousPrefix: 'angular2ws_' // you have to set it only if you were using custom prefix in old version ('angular2ws_' is a default value)
     };
     </script>